 ‘His talents and firmness alone saved the British army [in Spain] from destruction; he was a brave soldier, an excellent officer, and a man of talent’.

 Napoleon Bonaparte on Sir John Moore

 Moore withdrew northwards to the port of Corunna.
-There he fought a skillful rearguard battle on 16 January 1809 that kept the French from attacking his embarking army.
+There, he fought a skilful rearguard battle on 16 January 1809 that kept the French from attacking his embarking army.

 Moore was mortally wounded by cannon shot during this engagement, but lived long enough to learn that he had been victorious.
 His last words were: ‘I hope the people of England will be satisfied!
 I hope my country will do me justice!’

 He was buried in the ramparts of the town.
 His French counterpart, Marshal Soult, was so impressed by Moore that he ordered a monument erected to his fallen foe as a sign of respect.

 ‘Slowly and sadly we laid him down, From the field of his fame fresh and gory; We carved not a line, and we raised not a stone, But we left him alone with his glory.’

 Charles Wolfe, ‘The Burial of Sir John Moore at Corunna’ - 1816